Austin Child Custody Lawyer

 Many factors must be considered when parents, attorneys and sometimes judges are required to establish parenting plans.
 Decisions that must be made include physical custody, child support and visitation.
 In Texas, standard visitation and extended visitation (outlined below) are usually assigned to the non-custodial parent.
 At Newberry Law, P.L.L.C., we are attentive to the needs of our clients and to the well-being of their children.
 We advocate for child visitation plans that satisfy the emotional needs of the children and parents.

 Would you like to speak with an attorney regarding child visitation plans?
-Contact our firm today to arrange your consultation with Joe Newberry.
+Contact our firm today to arrange your consultation with Austin child custody lawyer, Joe Newberry.

 Parenting Plans in Texas

 Parenting time plans in Texas are governed by statutory guidelines.
 However, you and your divorcing spouse may want to deviate from these guidelines.
 Try to figure out a schedule that works best for you and your children.
 Mediation can be a valuable tool for creating such parenting schedules.
 If you are not the custodial parent, possession (visitation) of the children is considered a privilege and not a duty.
 Whether you are the custodial or non-custodial parent, we can help create child visitation arrangements that work for you.

 Creative Parenting Plans

 We pride ourselves on our creative thinking and ability to provide unique solutions to unique problems.
 Parenting, child custody, and child support plans can be much more flexible if you can reach your own agreement without taking your case to a judge or jury.
 Mediation can be a valuable tool in reaching this type of agreement.
 Austin Divorce Lawyer, Joe Newberry is never afraid to try something new.
 He has helped many satisfied clients achieve parenting plans that are outside the norm.